CodeLinaro-mirror/le_external_libcamera_libcamera/Documentation/runtime_configuration.rst

 - LIBCAMERA_SYSCONF_DIR/configuration.yaml
 - /etc/libcamera/configuration.yaml

+If LIBCAMERA_CONFIG_DIR environment variable is non-empty then it specifies additional directories where to look for the configuration file, before looking at the standard locations.
+It can be a single directory or multiple directories separated by colons.

 The default name of the configuration file, configuration.yaml, can be overridden in LIBCAMERA_CONFIG_NAME environment variable.
 The variable can specify just an alternative configuration file name to be looked up